 Light your propane burner.
 Place the 32-quart pot containing the steamer basket on the burner.

 Pour the bottles of beer into the pot and add water to fill the pot about 1/3 full.
 Add about a cup of seasoning mix to the liquid.
 Bring to a boil.

 Start your timer for 20 minutes so you will to be ready to serve your dinner in 20 minutes.
 Put the corn in the pot.

 After 10 minutes, add the parboiled potatoes.
 Add the grilled onions.
 John Keener likes to split the onions up into rings before he puts them in.

 If someone does not eat meat, take his portion out now with a slotted spoon and put it in a small pan.
 Give it to the pescatarian along with enough shrimp for his portsion.
 The pescatarian can take the small pot containing boil and shrimp indoors and cook it on the stove himself.

 Add grilled sausage.

-When the shrimp are pink, pull up the steamer basket and dump your Low Country Boil onto your serving platter, trays, or just the tabletop covered with newspaper.
+When the shrimp are pink, pull up the steamer basket and dump your Low Country Boil onto your serving platter, trays, or a tabletop covered with newspaper.
 Squeeze lemon halves over the Low Country Boil.
 Serve with cocktail sauce and lemon butter.

 As John Keener says, “It’s eatin’ time at the Crab House!”